zlatanvasovic/dotfiles/README.md

 ## Bootstrap

 1. Fork repository.
-Maybe you won't need to modify anything, but your needs can change.
+Maybe you won't need to modify anything, but your needs might change.
 2. Clone the repository to `~/.dotfiles`.
 3. Navigate to `~/.dotfiles` and run `tool/bootstrap`.